cyrilou242/jnotebook/README.md

 - notebook code is hard to version control
 - the Java ecosystem does not provide a great experience for visualization and document formatting

-jNotebook is a notebook library for Java that aims to address these problems by doing less, namely:
+`jnotebook` is a notebook library for Java that aims to address these problems by doing less, namely:

 - no editing environment: you can keep the code editor you know and love
-- (almost) no new format: jNotebook interprets JShell files and renders them as notebook.
+- (almost) no new format: `jnotebook` interprets JShell files and renders them as notebook.
-    Because jNotebook is not required to run JShell files, you can create JShell scripts interactively with jNotebook, you won't depend on jNotebook in production later.
+    Because `jnotebook` is not required to run JShell files, you can create JShell scripts interactively with jNotebook, you won't depend on jNotebook in production later.
-- no out-of-order execution: jNotebook always evaluates from top to bottom. jNotebook builds a dependency graph of Java statements and only recomputes the needed changes to keep the feedback loop fast.
+- no out-of-order execution: jNotebook always evaluates from top to bottom. `jnotebook` builds a dependency graph of Java statements and only recomputes the needed changes to keep the feedback loop fast.
 - cells outputs are interpreted as html.
 This gives access to great visualization libraries and standard html for formatting.

 ## Quickstart